BSc(Hons) Forensic Science

 We are pleased to confirm that our New students webpages are now available for students starting this course in September 2023.
 Here you can find links to useful information about registering, course start dates, arriving on campus what to expect before and when you arrive.

 We automatically send a message via your Welcome website plus an email to notify you once your Preparing to Study information is available.
 It is important that you regularly check your Welcome website for new messages.

 - Tariff points: 120

-- GCSE: For all applicants, Grade C or above, or Grade 4 under newly reformed GCSE grading, in English Language, Mathematics and Double Science, or equivalent.
-Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.
+- GCSE: Grade C/4 or above in English Language or Literature, Mathematics and Double Science, or equivalent.
+We do not accept Level 2 Key Skills, Functional Skills or Certificate in Adult Literacy and Numeracy as alternatives to GCSEs.

-If you don't meet the entry requirements of this course, you may be eligible for Foundation Year entry into this or other related degree courses.
+If you don't meet the entry requirements, you may be eligible for BSc(Hons) Forensic Science (with Foundation Year).

-If you are an international students who does not meet the academic or English language requirements to study this course, you can qualify by completing preparatory study at our International College.
+For country specific entry requirements please find your country on the Country Information pages.
+If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.

 If you are applying to study at UWE Bristol and require additional support to meet our English language requirements, you may be able to attend one of our pre-sessional English courses.
 Read more about our Pre-Sessional English Programme.